yifu0529/github.io/README.md

 The reliability of the power system under the impact of increasing renewable penetration and extreme weather conditions is a rising concern globally.
 My research focuses on machine learning applications and advanced chance-constrained optimizations for power system reliability.
 My works aim to find appealing solutions in both system design and short-term operations.
 I have specific research interests in:

-+Machine learning probabilistic forecasting.
+Machine learning probabilistic forecasting.

-+Joint chance-constrained optimization.
+Joint chance-constrained optimization.

+Distribution robust modelling.

-+Optimal power flow analysis.
+Optimal power flow analysis.

-+Microgrid design and control under extreme conditions
+Microgrid design and control under extreme conditions.

+## Talks